Advance Inclusion in your workplace

 The challenge

-“There’s not like an inclusion checklist, you know, do these 10 things and you’re sorted, it is it’s constantly evolving.
+“There’s not an inclusion checklist, do these 10 things and you’re sorted, it’s constantly evolving.
 Having that support and reassurance that we’re going in the right direction is so important”

 Photo of a feminine person working over a desk with paperwork and a laptop